min69u/Reforestation/README.md

-## What creature is smarter than a talking parrot?
-A spelling bee.
+## I’m on a whiskey diet.
+I’ve lost three days already.